Grolds-Code/gbv-multimethod-simulation/README.md

 ##  Overview
 This repository contains all R code to reproduce the simulation and analyses from the study:

-> **"Developing an Integrated Analytical Framework for Gender-Based Violence Research: A Simulation-Based Methodological Study"**
+> **"Developing an Integrated Analytical Framework for Gender-Based Violence Research: A Simulation Study Integrating Machine Learning and Causal Inference"**
 > *Grold Otieno Mboya*

 The study implements a five-phase analytical framework integrating machine learning, causal inference, and mediation analysis within an ecological model of GBV.